 Hybrid = non-Agile + Agile = something in between that makes sense

 Just like anything else in the world, there is a right reason and a wrong reason to do something.
 To be clear, the wrong reason for mixing techniques together is to keep up with the Joneses.
 “Doing Agile techniques” is not the goal.
 The goal is to deliver the right business outcome using the right techniques.

 Here are two scenarios:

 - Hybrid as Fit-For-Purpose: For projects that have a lower risk profile, use Plan-Driven approaches to look for lower costs.
-For higher risk projects, use Iterative techniques to repeat activities until issues are revealed and resolved.
+For higher-risk projects, use Iterative techniques to repeat activities until issues are revealed and resolved.
 For projects needing aggressive delivery, Incremental techniques will deliver something sooner, to ensure customer engagement.
 Finally, in order to navigate complex environments, Agile techniques may have a higher initial overhead, but it might be worth it for the overall outcomes.
-Each has their own strength.
+Each has its own strength.
 Mixing these together in the right way can fit your context better than just narrowly using only one of them.

 - Hybrid as Transition-to-Agile: Many teams are not able to make the switch to Agile ways of working overnight.
 The larger the organization, the more moving parts, the longer it will take to shift.
 If you’ve lived in a Plan-Driven world for several years, then Agile methods will look and feel very different.
 As a result, your initial foray into the Agile world will be a messy amalgamation of both.
 That’s okay.
-You’re using specific techniques to move in a direction that you want to go to.
+You’re using specific techniques to move in the direction that you want to go to.